Learning Transfer Operators by Kernel Density Estimation: Results and Discussion

-Histogram Estimation is based on the number of samples ($N$) and the number of bins ($K$) (See details in section \ref{Sec:TheoryDen}).
+Histogram estimation is based on the number of samples ($N$) and the number of bins ($K$) (See details in section \ref{Sec:TheoryDen}.
 Here, we demonstrate the effect of the bin size.
-The estimation of the invariant density $\rho(x)$ by the histogram method is denoted by $\overline{\rho_{N,K}}$.
-Figure(\ref{fig:histEstK}) shows the changes in the estimation with parameter $K$.
-Since the true density is known, the mean squared error(MSE) and the upper bound (UB) of the MSE can be calculated for this example by Eq.~(\ref{msehist}).
+The estimation of the invariant density $\rho(x)$ by the histogram method is denoted by $\overline{\rho_{N,K}}$. \cref{fig:histEstK} shows the changes in the estimation with parameter $K$.
+Since the true density is known, the \gls{mse} and the \gls{ub} of the \gls{mse} can be calculated from \cref{msehist}.
 Note that the notations